 No Two Alike

-Each island is unique.
-Española has soft white sand.
-Floreana has sand like brown sugar.
-You’ll also see tiny green specks of the gemstone peridot.
-And watch out!
-Genovesa’s beaches are made up of razor‑sharp rocks.
+Each island is different.
+Española has white sand.
+Floreana’s sand looks like brown sugar.
+Genovesa’s beaches are made of sharp rocks!

 Older islands are more lush and green.
 They’ve had more time for plants and animals to grow and live.
-Erosion from wind and waves breaks rocks down into fertile soil.
 Trees and other plants take root.
 They create good places for animals to live.
+The islands contain some of the strangest biodiversity in the world.

 Coming to Galápagos

-Most plants and animals living there today traveled from South America long ago.
-Some of the first animals were probably birds.
-Seabirds may have come to the islands for a resting or nesting place.
-They brought seeds from the mainland.
-Then those seeds took root and grew.
+Many of the plants and animals traveled to the Galápagos from South America long ago.
+Some of the first were birds.
+They may have come looking for a place to nest.
+Seeds stuck to their feathers.
+Then they fell off.
+Some took root and grew.

 Over time, many plants have taken root and grown all over this island.